rackerlabs/rackspace-how-to/content/general/rackspace-billing-faq.md

 #### How do I delete or cancel my services?

-Cloud accounts can be closed by the Account Owner at any time, but Rackspace cannot perform this action.
-Instead, the customer must initiate through the MyCloud portal, using the following steps:
+Cloud accounts can be closed by the account owner at any time, but Rackspace cannot perform this action.
+Instead, the account owner must initiate the closure through the MyCloud portal, using the following steps:

 1. Ensure that all products (such as Cloud Servers, Images, Cloud Files, Cloud